pfbrowning/primeng-custom-theme-example/README.md

 It's not immediately clear why the free theme doesn't handle these things properly.
 These are pretty glaring oversights, so I'm assuming that these are just new features which were introduced after or around the same time as the deprecation of the free themes.
 With this in mind we can assume that we'll probably have to make similar adjustments for new features in the future.

-In addition I'm going to change some of the existing variables by borrowing them from other free themes and setting a few custom values myself.
+In addition I'm going to change some of the existing variables by borrowing a few from Nova Light and setting a few custom values myself.

 The updated theme file is too long to include in a code block, so I'm linking it [here](https://github.com/pfbrowning/primeng-custom-theme-example/blob/master/src/primeng-theme/theme.scss).

-Now that we've got our custom theme put together, let's compiled it and run our demo app again:
+Now that we've got our custom theme put together, let's run our demo app again:
 ![Custom Theme Demo](https://raw.githubusercontent.com/pfbrowning/primeng-custom-theme-example/master/src/assets/media/custom-theme-demo.gif)

 This is much better than before.
-It's not perfect, but it's a good starting point.
 From here you can customize and re-compile the theme to your heart's content until it's perfect for your needs.

-TODO update to account for SCSS projects
-TODO general proofreading & editing
 TODO move markdown to Wordpress